LGBTQ culture in New York City: Queer Liberation March

 The Queer Liberation March is a protest march which was inaugurated in its current form on June 30, 2019, coincident with Stonewall 50 - WorldPride NYC 2019, marking the 50th anniversary of the Stonewall riots.
 This march was created as a counterprotest to the corporate-focused sponsoring and participation requirements of the larger New York City Pride March, the result being a dueling major Manhattan LGBTQ march on the same day.

 The march route proceeds uptown on Sixth Avenue in Manhattan, following the path of the fledgling first one, which in 1970 marked the one-year anniversary of the Stonewall Riots. and was organized by the Christopher Street Liberation Day Committee.
 The Queer Liberation March proceeds in the opposite direction of the New York City Pride March, which courses downtown on Fifth Avenue through most of its route.

 LGBTQ media

 LGBTQ publications include Gay City News, GO, and MetroSource.

-Out FM is an LGBT talk radio show.
+Out FM is an LGBTQ talk radio show.

 Former publications include Gaysweek, The New York Blade, Next, and New York Native.
+Come!Unity Press was a gay anarchist print and communications collective in Lower Manhattan in the 1970s.

 The film Paris is Burning documents the cultural contributions of gay, bisexual and trans New Yorkers mostly from Harlem; especially those of color coming from mostly Black or Latino backgrounds.
 Much of the documentary centers around drag culture.
-African American and Latino members of the LGBT community in the 80s invented dances such as vogueing and coined terms such as 'reading' and 'throwing shade.'
+African American and Latino members of the LGBTQ community in the 80s invented dances such as vogueing and coined terms such as 'reading' and 'throwing shade.'
 The independent documentary How Do I Look and the TV series Pose on FX expanded further upon the subject matter of and individuals appearing in Paris is Burning.